Table of Contents:

 After the copyright period expires, the work comes under the public domain and it is free to be used.

-Creative Commons is a non-profit with the goal of increasing the total number of creatives available for using, building, and sharing legally.
+Creative Commons is a non-profit to increase the total number of creatives available for using, building, and sharing legally.
 The licenses under Creative Commons allow creators to specify the rights to their work.

 Also important to know that the Copyright Act has a few exceptions where you can use copyrighted material without the consent of the author, and this includes parodies and satire.
 So the new t-shirt design you create must ridicule or make fun of the original copyrighted work in some way.
 The parody should also have very clear differences from the original work.

-There are many benefits for copyrighting t-shirt designs, including:
+There are many benefits to copyrighting t-shirt designs, including:

 1- Go to the US Copyright Office website and select Register a Copyright